-For other types of abortion, removal of the contents of the uterus
+For inevitable, incomplete, or missed abortions, observation or removal of the contents of the uterus

 If the fetus is alive and the cervix has not opened (threatened abortion), no specific treatment can help, but doctors periodically evaluate the woman's symptoms or do ultrasonography.

 Some doctors advise women to avoid strenuous activity and, if possible, to stay off their feet.
 However, there is no clear evidence that such limitations are helpful.
 There is also no evidence that refraining from sexual activity helps.

 If some tissue from the fetus or placenta remains in the uterus after a miscarriage or if the fetus dies and remains in the uterus, doctors may do one of the following: